public class BigDecimal extends Number implements Comparable<BigDecimal>

 digits returned.

-First, the total number of digits to return is specified by the MathContext
+First, the total number of digits to return is specified by the MathContext's precision setting; this

 determines the result's precision.
 The digit count starts from the leftmost nonzero digit of the exact result.